hasan-moni-321/Interactive-Care-Assignment/README.md

 python script.py

 Step-8:  Check!
 A directory named output_data should create in the myproject folder.
 Where pdf file will generated in categorized folder.
 And Categorized_resume.csv file will generated.

+Note: model size is 433.9 MB.
+That is large size of model.
+For that I kept the model in my Google Drive.